Slependen

 Slependen is a relatively large area in Bærum, Norway.
 On Slependen there is significant villa settlement, as well as considerable office and commercial activities.
+As of 2025, it has an approximate population of 7,940 residents.

 Building development

 Slependen posed originally as an area across large parts of Asker and Bærum.
 In 1927 the area was split due to the different priorities of the two municipalities in terms of financial support.
 The area that belonged to Bærum, where the two larger farms Gyssestad and Hilton held to, was given the name Øvre Slependen Vel (Upper Slependen Well area).
 Gyssestad farm was bought and taken over by the municipality of Bærum in 1950, but is today completely downsized.

 The original municipal boundary was a stream of Åsløkka in Hilton hill that ran out in Slependbukta.

 Road construction in the area has taken a lot of the earth and residential construction started early.
 A popular area is Åsløkkveien, from where there are views of Oslofjorden.

 After one of the stations on the Drammen Line was named Slependen, the name has been linked to an increasingly bigger area.
 From a historical perspective, today's Slependen Station can hardly be said to lie on Slependen, or serve the area which is traditionally called Slependen.